France

 Parsa Chair (Brévent)

+The Brévent cable car departs from the edge of Chamonix town centre — uniquely among the Chamonix ski areas, it is walkable from most central accommodation.
+The walk uphill takes about 15-20 minutes from the main street, or it is a 5-minute bus ride.
 On the Brévent side — the west face of the valley, directly above Chamonix town.
 To get here: walk 10 min from Chamonix's main square to the Brévent cable car, take it to the top (2,525m), then ride the Parsa chair.
 Blanchots is immediately below you on the skier's left.
 You ski back down toward the cable car mid-station.

 Parsa Chair (Brévent)